Nathi Mthethwa: South African Police Deployed to France to Assist Investigate Ambassador’s Death

 National Commissioner of the South African Police Service (SAPS), General Fannie Masemola, notified Minister of Police, Professor Firoz Cachalia, that a decision had been taken to deploy a team to France.
 The team will be led by Major General Maqhashalala, the Deputy Provincial Commissioner for Crime Detection in the Western Cape.

-It will also consist of a Forensic Science expert and a Crime Scene expert, a member of the Hawks and a member from Interpol.
-The team will spend a week in France and provide a comprehensive report once they return.
+It will also consist of a Forensic Science expert, a Crime Scene expert, a member of the Hawks and a member from Interpol.
+The team will spend a week in France, working alongside the police there, and will provide a comprehensive report once they return to South Africa.

 Read also